Speculation about HS2 overwhelms Conservative party conference

 A Treasury official walking into No 10 for a super-secret meeting about HS2 accidentally flashed a portion of their briefing notes to a camera.

-From then, the cat was out of the bag that the project was at least under review, even if it took more bouts of briefing and leaks for it to become clear that Sunak was leaning towards cancelling the line.
+From then, the cat was out of the bag that the project was at least under review, even if it took more bouts of briefing and leaks for it to become clear that Mr Sunak was leaning towards cancelling the line.

 It seems Mr Sunak will finally bring clarity to the subject in his conference speech on Wednesday.